My Daughter at Death’s Door: I Witness a Miracle by Praying to God (Audio Essay)

 After the doctor had given my daughter a rudimentary checkup, he saw that she kept bleeding from her lower body and asked us to hurry to the gynecology department.
 After the doctor there had checked her over, he immediately arranged for her to have an operation.
 After the operation, they called the orthopedics department and told them to prepare a bed for her as soon as possible.
 When my daughter got to the orthopedics department, it was gone 11 p.m.
 The attending physician of the orthopedics department consulted with a thoracic specialist and an internal medicine specialist, and then called my husband and me into his office.
 He said that our daughter was in a critical condition.
 Her bones had not been too seriously damaged, but her lungs had been severely compressed, which had caused them to swell and become inflamed, which was the reason why she was having difficulty breathing.
 Because inflammation and swelling takes time to go down, he said, the next three days would be the most dangerous time for our daughter.
 She could pass away at any time, and the doctor asked us to prepare for the worst.
 Hearing the doctor say that my daughter could die at any time, my heart was cloven with pain and I didn’t want to hear anymore.
 With eyes filled with tears, I turned and ran back to the ward.
 I gripped my daughter’s hand so tightly, afraid that she could leave me at any moment.
 Seeing her lying in the hospital bed unconscious and hardly breathing, I thought of every twinkle and every smile she had ever had since she was small, and it was agony.
 As I tightly held onto her hand, I was wracked with sobs, and fear flooded every nerve in my body.
 I thought to myself, “Is there really no hope?
 Am I really to see my child die before me?”
 In despair, I called out to God over and over in my heart, saying: “O God!
 The doctor says my daughter could die at any time and I’m so afraid!
 O God!
 I ask You to lead me to face this situation….”

-After praying, some words from a hymn of God’s words floated clearly into my mind: “Faith is like a single log bridge, those who cling abjectly to life will have difficulty in crossing it, but those who are ready to sacrifice themselves can pass over without worry.
-If man has timid and fearful thoughts, they are being fooled by Satan.
-It fears that we will cross the bridge of faith to enter into God” (Follow the Lamb and Sing New Songs).
-The enlightenment and guidance of God’s words enabled me to understand that I was feeling all this fear and pain because I had no faith in God, and that I did not truly believe that God administers everything to do with man, including life and death.
+After praying, some words from a hymn of God’s words floated clearly into my mind: “Faith is like a single log bridge: Those who cling abjectly to life will have difficulty in crossing it, but those who are ready to sacrifice themselves can pass over, sure of foot and worry-free.
+If man harbors timid and fearful thoughts, it is because Satan has fooled them, afraid that we will cross the bridge of faith to enter into God” (Follow the Lamb and Sing New Songs).
+The enlightenment and guidance of God’s words enabled me to understand that I was feeling all this fear and pain because I had no, and that I did not truly believe that God administers everything to do with man, including life and death.
 I was therefore unwittingly living in terror and fear, I had fallen for Satan’s trickery and been played for a fool by Satan.
 Although I knew that God holds sovereignty over all things, I understood and acknowledged this fact only theoretically, and I had not come to understand God’s sovereignty through real experience.
 When I heard the doctor say, therefore, that my daughter could die at any time, I became incredibly fearful, believing that it was up to the doctor whether my daughter lived or not.
 If he said that my daughter could lose her life, I had thought, then there was no way my daughter could escape this misfortune.
 But when I thought about it carefully, when my daughter was hit by the car and had been rolled underneath it, and the people around were at their wits’ end as to what to do, it was God’s protection of my daughter that had allowed her to miraculously crawl out from under the car; when the doctor had been unwilling to treat my daughter, through praying and calling on God, God had changed the doctor’s mind and made him treat my daughter.
 Through these deeds, God had shown me His authority and power, thus enabling me to see His almightiness and sovereignty and wonderful deeds.
 All things are orchestrated and arranged by God, and He holds in His hands man’s destiny, life and death.
 God has the final say on all things, not the doctors.
 How could my faith have been so small as to believe what the doctor had said and to have been fooled by Satan?
 I had been so ignorant!
-Right then I realized that God had permitted this to happen in order to perfect my faith in Him, to make me believe that God rules all things no matter what situation I experience, and to make me truly obedient to God.
+Right then I realized that God had permitted this to happen in order to perfect my faith in Him, to make me believe that all things no matter what situation I experience, and to make me truly obedient to God.
 Only in this way would I be able to see through and fight back against Satan’s trickeries, and not be fooled by Satan and live in pain and fear.
-Once I’d understood God’s will, I said a prayer of obedience to God: No matter what became of my daughter, I wished to obey God’s sovereignty and arrangements, and approach them correctly.
+Once I’d understood , I said a prayer of obedience to God: No matter what became of my daughter, I wished to obey God’s sovereignty and arrangements, and approach them correctly.
 Gradually, my heart felt much more at ease.

 My Daughter’s Condition Worsens and I Sink Into Despair